facebook/react-native/docs/HeadlessJSAndroid.md

 * If you start your service from a `BroadcastReceiver`, make sure to call `HeadlessJsTaskService.acquireWakelockNow()` before returning from `onReceive()`.

 ## Example Usage

+Service can be started from Java API.
+First you need to decide when the service should be started and implement your solution accordingly.
+Here is a simple example that reacts to network connection change.

+Following lines shows part of Android manifest file for registering broadcast receiver.
 ```xml
 <receiver android:name=".NetworkChangeReceiver" >
   <intent-filter>